luckypoem/moesocks/README.md

 ==========

 * UDP over SOCKS5 is not implemented.
-* TCP bind over SOCKS5 is not implemented.
+* TCP bind over SOCKS5 is not implemented* More then 2 times slower then the original Python implementation (measured at
 * More then 2 times slower then the original Python implementation (measured at 20M/s vs 43M/s on an Intel P8800, using the AES-256-CFB method, in software AES).